 When it comes to techniques, it’s always best to test all of the API endpoints first, followed by the end-to-end scenarios.
 Use parameters which make the maintenance easier and more manageable.
 Continuous testing, Mocking and monitoring are the other techniques which are useful.

-18. What Difficulties have You Encountered While Testing APIs?
+22. What Difficulties Have You Encountered While Testing APIs?

 API Testing was difficult at first because we had to learn how to use API, but we are now more skilled in employing API and are able to achieve better results with each test.